-If your fonts are in a directory on the web root (e.g.: /fonts instead of /wp-content/fonts) there’s a very good chance that it just doesn’t know that these files are part of the application.
+If the missing files are in a directory on the web root (e.g.: /fonts instead of /wp-content/fonts) there’s a very good chance that 1-click web apps simply doesn’t know that these files are part of the application.

-Should you find it not selected you can click the checkbox next to it and then click save at the bottom.
+Go to the 1 Click Web Apps tool, click on the site, and then go to the “Files and Tables” tab where you’ll see a list of all the files and folders that 1-Click believes are part of the web application.
+If you find the missing files not selected in the list, you can click the checkbox next to it and then click save at the bottom.
 Then, when you clone next, it will know that it is part of the content you wish to copy.
 You should do this for any files or folders you choose to put up that are outside of the “expected” WordPress structure.

 See this knowledge base article to learn how to fix 500 errors.

-- When you manually re-save your theme settings (note, not WordPress settings — the settings fields that pertain only to the theme), it will fixing everything with a simple click of the save button.
+Solution 1: Try manually re-saving your theme settings (note, not WordPress settings — the settings fields that pertain only to the theme), it will fixing everything with a simple click of the save button.

-If you’ve manually run a find/replace on your database and this is your only option for importing the data, you can then run this script on your sql file.
+Solution 3: If you’ve encountered this problem after manually running a find/replace on your database and this is your only option for importing the data, you can then run this script on your sql file.
 It will update the character counts for all serialized data in your database dump.
 Then import the sql file and you should be all set.

 This occurs when the WordPress source site’s database is configured wrong in 1-click web apps.
 When it clones the site, it’s taking the data from the wrong database and so the destination doesn’t end up with any of the site’s configuration or content.